JosephSpace/SSL-VPN/README.md

 *Password Change
 *User Control

-`pip install flask` installs the Flask framework, allowing you to develop web applications and APIs in Python.
+installs the Flask framework, allowing you to develop web applications and APIs in Python.
 ```
 pip install flask
 ```

-`pip install -r requirements.txt` We have stored all the data for you
+We have stored all the data for you
 ```
 pip install -r requirements.txt
 ```